wayne-monical/weather_analysis/weather_analysis.md

 millimeters on January 23, 2016 according to [this website](https://www.currentresults.com/Yearly-Weather/USA/NY/New-York-City/extreme-annual-new-york-city-snowfall.php).
 I do not see a clear cause of this issue.
 Errors in data collection, such as the negative snowfall variable, could be at fault.
-I would like to ask the data collector about these values.
+To formally deal with these values, I would inquire to the data collector for more information.
 If I could not do that, I would simply discard any values over NYC’s recorded maximum.

 ``` r
 ny_noaa |>